 The brain is highly dependent on a steady supply of glucose to fuel brain cells.
 But fluctuations of blood glucose levels, or levels that are persistently high, have been associated with increased risk for brain fog, poorer cognition and loss of memory.
 Learning may also be affected.

 Stabilise blood glucose levels by enjoying a source of healthy fat, protein and fibre at each meal.
 Support brain health with an abundance of colourful veg and fruit, focusing on nutrients such as omega-3 fatty acids (found in oily fish, flaxseed and walnuts) and antioxidants (found in berries, spices, leafy greens and green tea).

 Type 2 diabetes and excessive weight gain put pressure on the body to function properly.
 Give your body the best chance for optimal health; limit intake of the sweet and heavily processed stuff and eat real, whole foods instead.

-The mechanism behind the relationship between excess added sugar consumption, and compromised heart health is complex.
-But increasingly studies show a connection, so it pays to go easy on sugar for your heart.
+The mechanism behind the relationship between excess added sugar consumption and compromised heart health is complex.
+Increasingly, studies do show a connection, so it pays to go easy on sugar for your heart.